 Let’s face it: not everyone is organized and responsible.
 If you are the type of person who is very diligent, and you never miss a bill payment, you might be able to handle having more accounts open than someone who is not.

 This is an important consideration because if you don’t stay on top of your bank accounts, you can get into financial trouble.

-Imagine a scenario that you have an old checking account from your home town.
+Imagine a scenario where you have an old checking account from your hometown.
 Several years have passed, and you now live in a different city and open up a new bank account nearby.